Government of the 31st Dáil: Budgets

-Confidence in the government
+Motions of confidence

 On 18 September 2012, Fianna Fáil TD Billy Kelleher proposed a motion of no confidence in the Minister for Health, James Reilly.
 The debate was noted for the contribution on the second day of debate of Róisín Shortall, a Minister of State at the Department of Health, who voted with the government, but did not mention the minister.
 Following amendment, this was debated a motion commending the work of the minister, and was approved by a vote of 99 to 50.
 Those voting against the government included Tommy Broughan and Patrick Nulty, who had been elected as Labour Party TDs, and Denis Naughten, who had been elected as a Fine Gael TD and had left in protest at closure of services at the Roscommon University Hospital.
 Shortall resigned as a junior minister and from the Labour Parliamentary Party the following week.

 On 11 December 2012, Sinn Féin TD Pearse Doherty proposed a motion of no confidence in the government, stating that it had "failed to fulfil its obligations to make political decisions and choices which benefit the citizens of this State".
 Brendan Howlin, the Minister for Public Expenditure and Reform, proposed an amendment such that the motion read, "That Dáil Éireann has confidence in the Government as it deals with the current economic crisis in as fair a manner as possible, while prioritising economic recovery and job creation".
 Debate continued the following day.
 The amended motion was carried by a vote of 88 to 51.
 Those voting against the government included Róisín Shortall.

 On 1 April 2014, Fiann Fáil TD Niall Collins proposed a motion of no confidence in the Minister for Justice and Equality, Alan Shatter.
 Following amendment, this was debated a motion commending the work of the minister.
 Debate continued on 2 April, and the amended motion was carried by a vote of 95 to 51.
 This was just over a month before Shatter resigned on the submission of the Guerin Report to the Taoiseach.

 On 9 December 2014, the Dáil debated a motion of confidence in the Taoiseach and in the government.
 This motion was proposed by Taoiseach Enda Kenny in response to a motion of no confidence proposed by Sinn Féin, which referred to "the widespread public opposition to domestic water charges and to Irish Water".
 The vote of confidence was carried by a vote of 86 to 55.
 Those voting against included Lucinda Creighton, Peter Mathews and Billy Timmins, who had been elected as Fine Gael TDs.